 Governance Structure

-The size and structure of your board or committee affects D&O liability premiums.
+The size and structure of your board or committee affects D&O liability pricing.
 Organisations with larger boards, more complex governance, or significant financial assets face higher exposure.
-Strong governance practices may help reduce premiums.
+Strong governance practices and documented policies may help reduce premiums.

 Real-World Insurance Scenarios for Not-for-Profits

-These common scenarios illustrate why the right insurance matters for not-for-profit organisations.
+These scenarios illustrate why business insurance matters for not-for-profit organisations.

 Public Injury at Fundraising Event

-A member of the public trips over an unsecured marquee rope at your charity's outdoor fundraising event and breaks their hip.
-They file a claim for medical costs, rehabilitation, and loss of income.
+A member of the public trips over an unsecured marquee rope at your charity's outdoor fundraiser and fractures their hip.
+They lodge a claim for medical costs, rehabilitation, and lost income.

 • Legal defence costs are covered even if the claim is disputed or ultimately unsuccessful

-• Without insurance, the organisation would need to pay the claim from its own funds, potentially depleting charitable reserves
+• Without insurance the organisation would need to pay from its own funds, potentially depleting charitable reserves

-• Event risk assessments and safety plans reduce the likelihood of incidents and strengthen your defence
+• Event risk assessments and safety plans reduce incident likelihood and strengthen your defence

 Board Member Sued for Governance Failure

-A former employee sues two board members personally, alleging that they failed to address a bullying complaint, leading to constructive dismissal.
-The board members face personal financial liability.
+A former employee sues two committee members personally, alleging they failed to address a workplace bullying complaint.
+The resulting constructive dismissal claim targets the individuals' personal assets.

-• Directors and officers liability covers the board members' legal defence costs and any damages awarded - potentially $50,000 - $200,000+
+• Directors and officers liability covers the committee members' legal defence costs and any damages - potentially $50,000 to $200,000

-• Without D&O cover, the board members are personally liable and must fund their own legal defence
+• Without D&O cover the committee members are personally liable and must fund their own defence

-• D&O cover is increasingly seen as essential to attract and retain quality board volunteers
+• D&O insurance is increasingly seen as essential for attracting experienced board volunteers

-• Maintaining proper governance processes and documenting board decisions reduces the likelihood of successful claims
+• Documented governance processes and board minutes reduce the likelihood of successful claims

-A volunteer for your community organisation is injured while renovating a community facility.
-They fall from a ladder and suffer a back injury requiring surgery and six weeks of recovery.
+A volunteer for your community organisation falls from a ladder while helping renovate a neighbourhood hall.
+They sustain a back injury requiring surgery and six weeks of recovery.

-• Volunteer personal accident cover provides additional compensation beyond ACC entitlements
+• Volunteer personal accident cover provides compensation for the volunteer's medical expenses and lost income

-• Not-for-profits that engage volunteers may have PCBU obligations under the Work Health and Safety Act 2011
+• Not-for-profits engaging volunteers may have PCBU obligations under the WHS Act

 Data Breach Exposes Donor Information

-Your charity's donor database is hacked, exposing the personal and financial details of 5,000 donors.
-You must notify affected individuals, engage cyber security experts, and manage the reputational fallout.
+Your charity's donor database is compromised in a ransomware attack, exposing the personal and financial details of 4,000 donors.
+You must notify affected individuals, engage forensic experts, and manage reputational fallout.

 • Reputational damage may affect future donations and fundraising if not managed professionally